 Click on "Create a new challenge" from "My space" tab.
 You need to be logged in with your provider account.
+Then, choose a type of challenge.

 Several fields must be completed.
 You can see the descriptions in the next subsection.
 As a first step you can complete these fields gradually and click on the 'save' button.